dilico/Sportradar/README.md

 ```

 ## 💡 Assumptions
 * The only constraint on score updates is that new scores must be positive numbers.
-There are no requirements on how often a match is updated, so a new score could be less than the current one, for example if a goal has been disallowed.
+There are no requirements on how often a match is updated, so a new score could include multiple additional goals.
+Also, a new score could be less than the current one, if for example a goal has been disallowed.

 ## 🙋 Questions